The-Marcy-Lab-School-Assignments/swe-sr-6-1-jfelipe75/README.md

 In your response, make sure to compare the time complexities for insertion, removal, and random access (grabbing a particular known element by index/position) for each data structure as well as memory usage and ease of traversal.

+`Joshua`

 ### Response 1

+I would choose an array if I need fast random access, working with contiguous memory, and have mostly static data or frequent access by index.

+I would choose a singly linked list if I need frequent insertions/removals at the beginning or end and don't need backward traversal.

+And I would choose a doubly linked list when I need to move in both directions and frequently add or remove things in the middle.

 ## Prompt 2